DIY-NAMICsystem/Hardware_Documentation/Chapter_4.Component_Assembly-LED/README.md

 # Chapter 4.
-Component Assembly - LED (Light Emitting Diodes)
+Component Assembly - LEDs (Light Emitting Diodes) and Custom 3D printed noseports

 #### What you will learn:

-Basics of LEDs and how to solder them on to the customized nose ports
+Basics of LEDs and how to assemble them with the custom nose ports
 ___

 ### Introduction
 LEDs (light emitting diodes) are incorporated into the customized nose ports to function as stimuli.

+Noseport printing is outsourced to Shapeways.
+The design files are located here: https://github.com/DIY-NAMICsystem/Hardware_Documentation/tree/master/Shapeways_Final

 <p align="center">
     <img title = "figure1" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/finished-mardown-files/Chapter_4.Component_Assembly-LED/imgs/Figure_1.png?raw=true" align=center width=300/><br><br>